What are hard and soft water?

 Other ways you can minimise the effects of water include:

 - Boiling water.
 This could provide you with water for drinking or cooking, although boiling only works for so-called ‘temporary’ hardness.
 This differs chemically from ‘permanent’ hardness, which is what a chemical water softener tackles.

 - Keeping the temperature of your water to 60oC or lower to decrease limescale build-up.

 - Using a wire mesh scale collector in your kettle to minimise limescale deposits.

 - Finding out if you’re in one of the UK’s hard water areas.
 Water hardness does vary around the country, roughly on a North/South basis.
 Your water supplier will probably have a postcode checker on their website that can identify hard or soft water areas.

 What should I do if I suspect my boiler is affected by hard water?

 If a build-up of limescale is forcing your boiler to work harder, it could make itself known via a noise known as kettling.
 You can read more about kettling and noisy boilers here.
 We’ve also put together some advice on diagnosing boiler trouble, because it may well be that you have nothing to worry about.
 If you do have a persistent problem with your boiler, however, it could be time to call in an engineer.

 To protect your boiler in the future, you may want to consider boiler cover, with options for emergency boiler repair and maintenance.
 Depending on any current problems you have with your boiler, you may have to make some repairs before cover starts.
-And while it hopefully won't come to this, if the time comes, we can install a new boiler for you.

 For a broad introduction to domestic heating systems, try our Big Boiler Handbook, which you can download for free.